History

 Regional Geology

-The Colpayoc property lies on the Miocene metallogenic belt of central and northern Peru which extends more than 900 km along the Cordillera Occidental.
+The El Ferrol Claim, formerly part of the Colpayoc Project, lies on the Miocene metallogenic belt of central and northern Peru which extends more than 900 km along the Cordillera Occidental.
 Most of the mineral occurrences along this belt of deposits are hosted by shelf carbonates and clastic sedimentary rocks of Mesozoic age and by overlying volcanics and coeval intrusive rocks.
 Base- and precious-metal mineralization was closely associated with the eruption of calc-alkalic volcanic rocks and emplacement of coeval dikes and stocks of Miocene age.

 The Cordillera Occidental follows the northwesterly Andean structural trend through the Department of Cajamarca as shown by faults, fold axes and a linear trend of eight porphyry deposits along a 100 km extent from Michiquillay to La Granja.
 The northeasterly-trending Yanacocha-Chicama Structural Corridor is defined by an alignment of structural elements that includes the Yanacocha Mine complex.